Jennserene/Jennserene/README.md

 🔭 I’m currently working on [Serenia Studios](https://sereniastudios.com)

-🌱 I’m currently working for 8th Light as a Crafter
+🌱 I’m currently working for 8th Light as a Software Crafter

 🗣️ I have a side gig as a Public Speaker